Shaolin Fists Kung Fu

 The Chi cultivation has the dual aim of promoting health and its Chi Power becomes an integral part of the overall Chinese Fighting System

-Attention: Club Instructors: Sifu Yap Leong can be contacted for Seminars on Specific Subjects such as Five Ancestors, Chi Sau (sticky hands), Tiu Sau (pushing hands) Chin Na (grappling), stick fighting or practical self defense, techniques against other systems, including ground attacks.
+Attention: Club Instructors: Grandmaster Yap Leong can be contacted for Seminars on Specific Subjects such as Five Ancestors, Chi Sau (sticky hands), Tiu Sau (pushing hands) Chin Na (grappling), stick fighting or practical self defense, techniques against other systems, including ground attacks.

 Small groups (up to 4) or a one to one private tuition available.

-For further information –Telephone: 0044 (020 7734 6391) or Email: shaolinway@btconnect.com
+For further information –Telephone: 0044 (07768 321 092) or Email: info@martialarts.co.uk